Who will be the Robot Combat League's National Champions?

 The Robot Combat League National Championship will bring the Top Ranked Combat Robots from across North America together to see who is truly the best.

 What weight classes are included?
 The championship event will include robots ranging from 150g Fairyweights to 30lb Sportsman.
-Currently the League tracks 30lb Featherweight ranks but we are unsure if the Featherweight class will be included in this first Championship event due to our arena situation.
+Currently the League tracks 30lb Featherweight ranks but it is unlikely that the Featherweight class will be included in this first Championship event due to our arena situation.

 What if a top ranked bot can't attend the event?
 If a top ranked bot can not attend the championship event, robots further down the list will receive an invite.
 So if only the top 12 of 16 Sportsman bots can come, the next 4 in the rankings will be invited.
 To make sure alternates are invited with enough time to make travel arrangements, we are asking that invited robots let us know if they can attend as soon as possible.

 What is the Event Format?